 Research is relatively new to studying CBD, but they aren’t exactly sure how CBD interacts with ECS.
 They know that it binds to the CB1 and CB2 receptors much differently than THC does.

 Instead, many researchers believe that CBD works by stopping the endocannabinoids from being broken down.
 When they are not being broken down, they have a more significant effect on the body.
 At the same time, other researchers believe that CBD may bind to receptors that are still unknown.

 All of the details of how CBD works are still being discovered, but there is research that suggests that CBD may help reduce pain, stress, and other neurodegenerative diseases like Alzheimer’s disease or Parkinson’s disease.
 It may also help with neurological disorders like anxiety and depression.

-What About Clinical Endocannabinoid Deficiency?
+What About Clinical Endocannabinoid Deficiencies?

 Some experts believe there is a theory called clinical endocannabinoid deficiency (or CED).
 This theory is based on that if the body has low endocannabinoid levels, the ECS can become dysfunctional and can contribute to the development of certain unfavorable conditions within the body.

 An article from 2016 did a review spanning ten years of research into this subject.
 The study suggested that CED could lead to all kinds of medical conditions such as developing migraines, IBS (irritable bowel syndrome), and fibromyalgia.